Fair use: Documentary films

 In April 2006, the filmmakers of the Loose Change series were served with a lawsuit by Jules and Gédéon Naudet over the film's use of their footage, specifically footage of the firefighters discussing the collapse of the World Trade Center.

 With the help of an intellectual property lawyer, the creators of Loose Change successfully argued that a majority of the footage used was for historical purposes and was significantly transformed in the context of the film.
 They agreed to remove a few shots that were used as B-roll and served no purpose to the greater discussion.
 The case was settled and a potential multimillion-dollar lawsuit was avoided.

 This Film Is Not Yet Rated also relied on fair use to feature several clips from copyrighted Hollywood productions.
 The director had originally planned to license these clips from their studio owners but discovered that studio licensing agreements would have prohibited him from using this material to criticize the entertainment industry.
 This prompted him to invoke the fair use doctrine, which permits limited use of copyrighted material to provide analysis and criticism of published works.

 File sharing

-In 2009, fair use appeared as a defense in lawsuits against filesharing.
+In 2009, fair use was invoked as a defense in lawsuits against filesharing.
 Charles Nesson argued that file-sharing qualifies as fair use in his defense of alleged filesharer Joel Tenenbaum.
 Kiwi Camara, defending alleged filesharer Jammie Thomas, announced a similar defense.

 However, the Court in the case at bar rejected the idea that file-sharing is fair use.